-- 2.2 Paragraphs 67 and 73 of the July 2018 National Planning Policy Framework (NPPF) requires local planning authorities to: - identify and update annually a supply of specific deliverable1 sites sufficient to provide a minimum of five years' worth of housing against their housing requirements set out in adopted strategic policies or against their local housing need where the strategic policies are more than five years old; and - identify a supply of specific, developable2 sites or broad locations for growth, for years 6-10 and, where possible, for years 11-15.

-1To be considered deliverable, sites should be available now, offer a suitable location for development now, and be achievable with a realistic prospect that housing will be delivered on the site within five years.
-Sites that are not major development, and sites with detailed planning permission, should be considered deliverable until permission expires, unless there is clear evidence that homes will not be delivered within five years (e.g. they are no longer viable, there is no longer a demand for the type of units or sites have long term phasing plans).
-Sites with outline planning permission, permission in principle, allocated it the development plan or identified on a brownfield register should only be considered deliverable where there is clear evidence4 that housing completions will begin on site within five years.
+- 2.2 Paragraphs 67 and 73 of the February 2019 National Planning Policy Framework (NPPF) requires local planning authorities to: - identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years' worth of housing against their housing requirements set out in adopted strategic policies or against their local housing need where the strategic policies are more than five years old; and - identify a supply of specific, developable sites or broad locations for growth, for years 6-10 and, where possible, for years 11-15. - 2.3 To be considered deliverable, sites should be available now, offer a suitable location for development now, and be achievable with a realistic prospect that housing will be delivered on the site within five years In particular sites which do not involve major development and have planning permission, and all sites with detailed planning permission, should be considered deliverable until permission expires, unless there is clear evidence that homes will not be delivered within five years (for example because they are no longer viable, there is no longer a demand for the type of units or sites have long term phasing plans). - 2.4 Where a site has outline planning permission for major development, has been allocated in a development plan, has a grant of permission in principle, or is identified on a brownfield register, it should only be considered deliverable where there is clear evidence that housing completions will begin on site within five years